 EPA’s recommendations to homeowners:

 If you just settle for 4 pCi/L, your home will be more radioactive than 94% of U.S. homes.
-The lung cancer risk to each member of the family increases by 50 percent and is equivalent to smoking 8-10 cigarettes a day.
+The lung cancer risk to each member of the family is equivalent to smoking 8-10 cigarettes a day.

 The vast majority of radon-induced lung cancers occur in homes with radon concentrations below the 4 pCi/L “Action Level.”